You have questions – we hopefully have answers! Have a question that’s not on here? Don’t hesitate to reach out and ask

 Is handicapped parking free?

 Yes, if you have a handicapped license or placard you can park for up to one day in a metered spot at no charge.
 After one day, you will be charged the normal rate.

-4. Is my credit card secure when I use it in a smart meter?
+Is my credit card secure when I use it in a smart meter?

 Yes.
 The company providing the meters, IPS, receives annual certification from a third party Qualified Security Assessor (QSAs) as recognized by the PCI Security Council for both Level 1 Payment Card Industry Data Security Standard (PCI-DSS) and Payment Application Data Security Standard (PA-DSS).
 Additionally, IPS undergoes quarterly external security scanning by an Approved Scanning Vendor (ASV).
 IPS’s payment gateway and software meets the terms of the Visa Cardholder Information Security Program (CISP) and the MasterCard Site Data Protection (SDP) programs.